Public Adoption Bulletin Board

 Before you make the decision to give a cat a home, here are a few basic considerations:

-iv) Are you prepared to keep the cat for its lifetime (of 15-20 years)?
+4. Are you prepared to keep the cat for its lifetime (of 15-20 years)?
 A lifetime of healthy food and regular vet care is not cheap, but your cat will enjoy a full life if you make the right decisions.
+5. Are you willing to go through the adoption procedures required by fosters?
+Responsible fosters will screen you and conduct a house visit prior to the adoption.
+The process is not meant to be invasive; instead it is to ensure that the house and the whole family are ready for a new addition.

 A pet is a big responsibility.
 When we make the right decisions, what awaits us are the countless joys of owning a cat.